 There are 30 electoral wards within the district, with higher populations being generally concentrated in and around the centre of Bradford and the areas with the smaller population totals are generally located in the outer rural areas.
-City ward has highest population total with 23,710 people.
-Wharfedale ward has the smallest population with 12,170 people.
+City ward has highest population total with 25,750 people followed by Little Horton with 23,140 people and Tong with 22,720 people.
+Wharfedale ward has the smallest population with 11,840 people followed by Worth Valley with 14,220 people and Ilkley with 14,810 people.